- Director of Graduate Studies, Professor

 - Imperialism and Colonialism

 David J. Silverman (Ph.D., Princeton, 2000) specializes in Native American, Colonial American, and American racial history.
-His most recent book is This Land is Their Land: The Wampanoag Indians, Plymouth Colony, and Troubled History of Thanksgiving, published by Bloomsbury in 2019.
+His most recent book is This Land is Their Land: The Wampanoag Indians, Plymouth Colony, and the Troubled History of Thanksgiving, published by Bloomsbury in 2019.
 He is also the author of Thundersticks: Firearms and the Violent Transformation of Native America (Cambridge, MA., 2016); Red Brethren: The Brothertown and Stockbridge Indians and the Problem of Race in Early America (Ithaca, 2010), and Faith and Boundaries: Colonists, Christianity, and Community among the Wampanoag Indians of Martha’s Vineyard, 1600-1871 (New York, 2005), and co-author of Ninigret, the Niantic and Narragansett Sachem: Diplomacy, War, and the Balance of Power in Seventeenth-Century New England and Indian Country (Ithaca, 2014).
 His essays have won major awards from the Omohundro Institute of Early American History and Culture and the New York Association of History.

 Ph.D., Princeton University, 2000

-This Land is Their Land: The Wampanoag Indians, Plymouth Colony, and Troubled History of Thanksgiving.
+This Land is Their Land: The Wampanoag Indians, Plymouth Colony, and the Troubled History of Thanksgiving.
 New York: Bloomsbury, 2019.

 Thundersticks: Firearms and the Violent Transformation of Native America.
 Cambridge, MA.: Harvard University Press, 2016.